 HTTP tunnel is an alternative way of connecting to your database, which possesses the advantages of both direct and bridge connection.

 This type of connection is useful if you don’t have the direct access to MySQL database.
 Also, you don’t need to do POST \ GET operations to synchronize data with your store (as for bridge connection type), all changes will be reflected in real-time.

 To configure HTTP Tunnel connection, follow a few steps listed below:

-3. Open your store root folder (by using any FTP client) -> and find there wp-config.php file.
-View it by using some program for previewing such as Notepad.
+3. Open your store root folder (with any FTP client) and find there wp-config.php file.
+View it by using some program for previewing, such as Notepad.
 Take into account the following lines:

-If localhost is specified here, you should use your store URL (without http://www) in the appropriate field of Store Manager settings.
+If a localhost is specified here, you should use your store URL (without http://www) in the corresponding field of Store Manager settings.

-4. In your Store Manager open Preferences -> press the appropriate button - 'Add new configuration'- in the window and then put the name of the configuration.
+4. In your Store Manager, open "Preferences", then press the [Add New Configuration] button in the window, and then put the name of the configuration.

 6. Specify Remote Database Connection Settings:

 "Tunnel address".
 Specify tunnel address, it should look like http://www.onlinestore.com/sm_tunnel.php, where - http://www.onlinestore.com - is your store URL (as an example).